Vascular surgery: Evolution

 The specialty continues to be based on operative arterial and venous surgery but since the early 1990s has evolved greatly.
 There is now considerable emphasis on minimally invasive alternatives to surgery.
 The field was originally pioneered by interventional radiologists like Dr. Charles Dotter, who invented angioplasty using serial dilatation of vessels.

 The surgeon Dr. Thomas J. Fogarty invented a balloon catheter, designed to remove clots from occluded vessels, which was used as the eventual model to do endovascular angioplasty.
 Further development of the field has occurred via joint efforts between interventional radiology, vascular surgery, and interventional cardiology.
 This area of vascular surgery is called Endovascular Surgery or Interventional Vascular Radiology, a term that some in the specialty append to their primary qualification as Vascular Surgeon.
-Endovascular and endovenous procedures (e.g., EVAR) can now form the bulk of a vascular surgeon's practice.
+Endovascular and endovenous procedures (e.g., EVAR, carotid stenting) can now form the bulk of a vascular surgeon's practice.

 The treatment of the aorta, the body's largest artery, dates back to Greek surgeon Antyllus, who first performed surgeries for various aneurysms in the second century AD.
 Modern treatment of aortic diseases stems from development and advancements from Michael DeBakey and Denton Cooley.
 In 1955, DeBakey and Cooley performed the first replacement of a thoracic aneurysm with a homograft.
 In 1958, they began using the Dacron graft, resulting in a revolution for surgeons in the repair of aortic aneurysms.
 He also was first to perform cardiopulmonary bypass to repair the ascending aorta, using antegrade perfusion of the brachiocephalic artery.

-Dr. Edward "Ted" Dietrich, one of Dr. DeBakey's associates, went on to pioneer many of the minimally invasive techniques that later became hallmarks of endovascular surgery.
+Dr. Ted Diethrich, one of Dr. DeBakey's associates, went on to pioneer many of the minimally invasive techniques that later became hallmarks of endovascular surgery.
 Dietrich later founded the Arizona Heart Hospital in 1998 and served as its medical director from 1998 to 2010.
 In 2000, Diethrich performed the first endovascular aneurysm repair (EVAR) for ruptured abdominal aortic aneurysm.
-Dietrich trained several future leaders in the field of endovascular surgery at the Arizona Heart Hospital including Venkatesh Ramaiah, MD who served as medical director of the institution following Dietrich's death in 2017.
+Dietrich trained several future leaders in the field of endovascular surgery at the Arizona Heart Hospital including Venkatesh Ramaiah, MD who succeeded him as medical director of the institution in 2010.

 The development of endovascular surgery has been accompanied by a gradual separation of vascular surgery from its origin in general surgery.
 Most vascular surgeons would now confine their practice to vascular surgery and, similarly, general surgeons would not be trained or practise the larger vascular surgery operations or most endovascular procedures.
 More recently, professional vascular surgery societies and their training program have formally separated vascular surgery into a separate specialty with its own training program, meetings and accreditation.
 Notable societies are Society for Vascular Surgery (SVS), USA; Australia and New Zealand Society of Vascular Surgeons (ANZSVS).
 Local societies also exist (e.g., New South Wales Vascular and Melbourne Vascular Surgical Association (MVSA)).
 Larger societies of surgery actively separate and encourage specialty surgical societies under their umbrella (e.g., Royal Australasian College of Surgeons (RACS)).